andOlga/umineko-catbox-english/README.md

 Currently, the "main" content (stuff that was present in all previous releases of Umineko, i.e. Episodes 1-8 and their respective open and hidden tea parties) is translated, but untested and might crash or act weird.

+However:

-The bonus content has not been touched yet and I'll get around to it when I finish testing and tweaking the main episodes.
+- The bonus content has not been touched yet and I'll get around to it when I finish testing and tweaking the main episodes.
 - None of the UI has been translated yet.
 - The menus are in Japanese.
 - Some of the CGs have Japanese text on them.